 It is possible to configure per-request curl timeouts via the

-If either timeout expires, curl will close the connection and return an error.
+If either timeout expires, curl closes the connection and returns an error.
 Both parameters should be specified in seconds.

-client.
-In these situations, you will see the appropriate threadpool queue growing in size, and may start receiving
+situations, you will see the appropriate threadpool queue growing in size, and

 $client = ClientBuilder::create()->build(); $params = [ 'index' => 'test', 'id' => 1, 'client' => [ 'timeout' => 10, // ten second timeout 'connect_timeout' => 10 ] ]; $response = $client->get($params);